 try:

-# polite delay with jitter
+# Polite delay with jitter

 await page.goto(url, wait_until="domcontentloaded", timeout=30000)

-# basic content extraction
+# Extract content

 content = await page.content()